nervosnetwork/ckb/docs/configure.md

 Then `ckb.toml` refers `dev.toml` as `specs/dev.toml`, while
 `specs/dev.toml` refers `secp256k1_sighash_all` as `cells/secp256k1_sighash_all`.

-For security reason, there is a limitation of the file reference.
-The bundled file can only refer to bundled files, while a file located in the file system can either refer to another file in the file system or a bundled one.

 ## How to Change Config

 First export the bundled config files into current directory using subcommand `init`.